jmw-phys/iNORG/README.md

     finished: 1. add the 1-band Degenerate energy levels test.
 2. also can auto judge the degenerate energy levels. next do : testing 1- or 2-band calc in BSCC-T6;
     thinking: (same as prev)

+Version: v1.1.14 @ 2023.05.17
+    finished: 1. add the norg.lock rule for sleep the NORG program for APIzen class. next do : (same as prev)
+    thinking: (same as prev)